Studio Beech specialises in revealing the potential of existing buildings and materials to be adapted for a new purpose.

 Architecture residency to design and build a mountain-side shelter from 100% recycled materials.

-Net Curtain, a collaboration with Dan Ripnar, pushes the boundaries of the use of waste materials - being made entirely from the insidious plastic netting used to package food, a bi-product of the intensive production paradigm.
+Net Curtain pushes the boundaries of recycling waste materials - being made entirely from the insidious plastic netting used to package food, a bi-product of the intensive production paradigm.

 Unique hand-made ceramic bass relief fruit and vegetable tiles to complement a kitchen or restaurant.